george-taschina/nest-nuxt-demo/docs/adr/0003-database-schema.md

-# Architecture Decision Record (ADR)

-## ADR 003: Database Schema Design for Tours, Reservations, and Bookings
+# ADR 003: Database Schema Design for Tours, Reservations, and Bookings

 ## Context